tomiwa101/Customer-Churn-Prediction/README.md

 * Extract insight that could help improve the business in the future

 # Procedure
-1.Descriptive statistics of the dataset
+1. Descriptive statistics of the dataset
-2.Exploratory Data Analysis (uni & multivariate analysis) 3.Data processing
+2. Exploratory Data Analysis (uni & multivariate analysis)
+3. Data processing

 Description on which predictive method to use (e.g linear regression) at least 2 need to be included.
-Build and evaluate the models, compare their performance, interpret the models using Pandas, Numpy, Scikit-learn 4.Construction of predictive features
+Build and evaluate the models, compare their performance, interpret the models using Pandas, Numpy, Scikit-learn
+4. Construction of predictive features
-5.Baseline method
+5. Baseline method
-6.Hyper-parameter tuning
+6. Hyper-parameter tuning
-7.Model evaluation
+7. Model evaluation